mondeja/shread/README.md

 <a name="help" href="#help">#</a> <b>-h, --help</b>

-Shows an help message for the script and exits.
+Shows usage instructions for the script and exits.

 <a name="indent" href="#indent">#</a> <b>-i, --indent</b> *string*